rolfvreijdenberger/izzum-statemachine/README.md

 ### logic actions 1. general transition flow (callables, events, hooks)
-for general implementation details, see the section for guard conditions on callables, events and hooks.
+for general implementation details for callables, events and hooks, see the example section for guard conditions.

 The general transition logic sequence is as follows
 * exit: